Hyurl/url6/README.md

 # URL6

-**A more practical URL parser for Node.js that conbines new and lagacy APIs.**
+**A more practical URL parser for Node.js that combines new and legacy APIs.**

 ## Install